Jordan-Dennis/Miyake/To Do's.md

  - I want to export the data to a .csv for ease of manipulation.
  - I need to look into using CSV and Requests and Statisitics
  - Lower priority is fixing Github
+ - So I need a function to read the .hd5 file and return the transfer operator and P but i think they are the only thinds that need to be returned
+ - I also need a function to write the data to a file

+# Plan
+ - function for the basic reading of the file
+ - function for solving the ODE based on a solver request
+ - function to multithread solvers in batches

+# Goals
+ - I think I should be able to do all this in _100_ lines of code